-- providing bodily fluid of a patient to an extracorporeal bioreactor, wherein the extracorporeal bioreactor comprises: - a compartment comprising cells and a selectively permeable membrane in contact with the cells that does not permit passage of the cells and which permits passage of a first cytokine in the bodily fluid of the patient, the cells comprising a chimeric gene comprising a response element operably linked to a sequence encoding a second cytokine or a cytokine inhibitor, in which the response element causes expression of the second cytokine or cytokine inhibitor when the cells are contacted with the first cytokine in the bodily fluid of the patient; - contacting the bodily fluid with the selectively permeable membrane, such that the first cytokine in the bodily fluid can pass through the selectively permeable membrane and the second cytokine or cytokine inhibitor produced by the cells can pass into the bodily fluid; and returning the bodily fluid to the patient.
+introducing a bodily fluid of a patient into a bioreactor comprising:

+a compartment comprising cells comprising a chimeric gene comprising a response element operably linked to a sequence encoding an inhibitor of at least one cytokine, wherein the response element causes expression of the inhibitor of the cytokine when the cells are contacted with the at least one cytokine, the bioreactor comprising a selectively permeable membrane in contact with the cells, such that the bodily fluid contacts the selectively permeable membrane, wherein the at least one cytokine in the bodily fluid can pass through the selectively permeable membrane and the inhibitor of the at least one cytokine produced by the cells can pass into the bodily fluid, and returning the bodily fluid to the patient, wherein the cytokine in the bodily fluid comprises IL-6 and the inhibitor of the at least one cytokine comprises an IL-6Ralpha/gp130 fusion protein.

-2. The method of claim 1, in which the cells are selected by use of a computer model of an inflammatory response characteristic of a disease or condition in the patient.
+2. The method of claim 1, wherein the cells are selected by use of a computer model of an inflammatory response characteristic of a disease or condition in the patient.